intel-staging/pKVM-IA/Documentation/virt/kvm/x86/pkvm-intel.rst

 unmapped from EPT in the finalize phase, like reserved memory and hypervisor's code/data sections.

+In the end of finalize phase, hypervisor code also initializes nested related data, like shadow vmcs fields and emulated vmcs fields.

 Although each CPU will execute the finalize vmcall, only the first finalize vmcall needs to divide reserved memory and set up the buddy allocator/MMU/EPT as these are onetime jobs.
 Once these are done, the other finalize vmcalls